COVID-19 Precautions (Updated September 2021)

 Exceptions may be made for essential workers required to travel for work including truck drivers, import/export personnel, police, air travel personnel, etc. For a complete list of essential services, click here.

 Non-symptomatic patients, symptomatic patients, and patients with chronic conditions or long-standing symptoms will be accepted at all of our clinics.
 This includes chronic cough, allergies, sinusitis, COPD, asthma, hypertension, etc. We just ask that you please mention this condition at the time of booking.

-We are also ensuring to abide by proper social/physical distancing requirements by having visual markers on the floor of all clinics for when patients are waiting to be checked in, as well as having all chairs in the waiting room appropriately spaced out.
+We are also ensuring to abide by proper social/physical distancing requirements by having visual markers on the floor of all clinics for when patients are waiting to be checked in and having all chairs in the waiting room appropriately spaced out.

 Additionally, in order to keep a clean work environment for everyone inside our facility, all exam rooms will be sanitized between each patient, and high touch surfaces in common areas will be cleaned in 30-minute/1-hour intervals.